IATI/IATI-Extra-Documentation/en/activity-standard/overview/transactions.rst

 * A ``transaction`` can also contain information on the source and destination organisation.
 When describing these the ``provider-org`` and ``receiver-org`` should be used.
 Ideally, the unique organisation identifier would be included.
 * Where possible, it is recommended that a ``transaction`` includes the ``provider-activity-id`` and/or ``receiver-activity-id`` to reference the ``iati-activity`` from which funds flow from/to.

-2.01 Considerations
+2.01+ Considerations
 --------------------
-In version 2.01, the following must also be considered:
+In versions 2.01 and above, the following must also be considered:

-* In version 2.01 a date should be a valid *xsd:date*, and a datetimes should be a valid *xsd:dateTime*.
+* Dates should be a valid *xsd:date*, and a datetimes should be a valid *xsd:dateTime*.
 * A ``recipient-country``, `recipient-region`` and ``sector`` can also be published as child elements of a ``transaction``.
 When this is done, it is expected that **all** ``transaction`` include such data, whilst the relevent element is subsequently **not** included at the ``iati-activity`` level.